information

 Our Stories: High School Art

-The next edition of the exhibition Our Stories: High School Artists will go on display in Spring 2026, with artworks submitted in late fall 2025.
+The annual exhibit Our Stories: High School Artists will go on display February 14 - May 9, 2026.
 High school art teachers are invited to select up to two artworks created by students during the 2025-2026 school year to showcase at the University of Arizona Museum of Art.
 Multiple teachers from the same school—including non-art teachers for those schools that do not have multiple art teachers—may submit two student artworks each.

 How to Participate